1985 Portuguese legislative election: Fall of the government

-Mário Soares was in an official trip to Brazil when he was informed, which unpleased the President, and he then returned to Lisbon to meet with parties.
-The PS, PRD and PCP proposed an alternative government to the PSD minority, but Soares rejected and called a snap general election for 19 July 1987, which resulted in a landslide PSD majority government.
+Mário Soares was on an official trip to Brazil when he was informed of the outcome of the motion, which displeased the President, returning to Lisbon to meet with the parties seated in the Assembly.
+The PS, PRD and PCP proposed an alternative government to the PSD minority, but Soares rejected this and called a snap general election for 19 July 1987, which resulted in a landslide PSD majority government.